avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Answer the following questions.
 For each question, please record your answer, and what you did/typed to get this answer.

 Q1.
-What information about the Bacteriophage lambda sequence (NCBI accession NC\_001416) can you obtain from its annotations in the NCBI Sequence Database?
+What information about the DEN-1 Dengue virus sequence (NCBI accession NC\_001477) can you obtain from its annotations in the NCBI Sequence Database?
     What does it say in the DEFINITION and ORGANISM fields of its NCBI record?

 Q2.
 What were the nucleotide sequences published in *Proc Natl Acad Sci U S A* volume 103, page 6718?
     What are their accession numbers in the NCBI Sequence Database?
 Q3.
 How many nucleotide sequences are there from the fungus *Aspergillus nidulans* in the NCBI Sequence Database?